Community Service Resources

 VIRCS multicultural staff delivers a wide range of services to immigrants, refugees, new Canadian citizens, and visible minorities.
 Programs and services include orientation to living in Victoria, service referrals, cultural bridging, English, job search and other learning workshops to support a variety of immigrants’ needs.

 English Language & Skills Enhancement Programs

-ICA offers government-funded English language training from Beginners to High-Intermediate level for adult newcomers under two program streams.
-The ELSA program provides practical English and information about life in Canada.
-The Labour Market Focussed (LMF) ELSA program is for intermediate level learners who are seeking work.
+ICA offers government-funded English language training from Beginners to Advanced levels for adult newcomers.
+The LINC program provides practical English and information about life in Canada.
 Other English and skill development services include:

 Camosun College, School of Access

 Camosun College is the largest provider of English as a Second Language (ESL) training for B.C. immigrants outside the Lower Mainland; with approximately 600 full or part-time enrolments annually.
 ESL courses are offered in three streams: general intermediate ESL, academic preparation, and career and professional stream.